Degor04/DAD-2024-25-Tutorials/docs/deploy.md

 ### Push Images to Container Repository

-Build the Laravel Image (replace group with your group id - dad-group-X and the version with the current version - 1.0.0):
+Build the Laravel Image (replace group with your group id - dad-group-1 and the version with the current version - 1.0.0):

 ```bash
 docker build -t registry.172.22.21.107.sslip.io/{{group}}/api:v{{version}} \